gitblit/fathom/fathom-site/docs/servlets.md

 This class does not support `@RequireSetting` or mode-specific (`@DEV`, `@TEST`, & `@PROD`) annotations, however the same functionality can be achieved using `getSettings().isDev()`, etc.

 You are not required to use or even have this class in your classpath.
-For example, you might decide to use a `Module` that provides an alternative way to specify URL mappings like [Fathom-REST](rest.md).

 ### Layout